 What are Neighborhood Caucus meetings?

-A Neighborhood Caucus meeting is a local gathering to elect new Precinct Officers and Delegates to the Democratic Party.
+A Neighborhood Caucus meeting is a local gathering to elect new Precinct Officers and Delegates to local county parties.

 What is a Precinct Officer?